alphagov/govuk-dependabot-merger/README.md

 bundle exec ruby bin/merge_dependabot_prs.rb
 ```

-> The long term aim is to store this token as a repository secret in github-action-dependabot-auto-merge, and trigger the above script on a GitHub Action crob/schedule.
+> The long term aim is to store this token as a repository secret in govuk-dependabot-merger, and trigger the above script on a GitHub Action crob/schedule.
 > Note also that current token is linked to 'chrisbashton' and has permissions against the 'chris-test-repo' only.
 It will eventually be replaced with a token linked to 'govuk-ci', and with permission against more repositories.

 ### Running the test suite